AhmerAftabPatel/AhmerAftabPatel/README.md

 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2023 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play multiplayer games / otaku
+- I like creating fancy dashboards and data visualisations.

 ### Spotify Playing 🎧